immcantation/shazam/docs/topics/observedMutations.md

 frequency
 :   `logical` indicating whether or not to calculate mutation frequencies.
 Default is `FALSE`.

+combine
+:   `logical` indicating whether for each sequence should the mutation counts for the different regions (CDR, FWR) and mutation types be combined and return one value of count/frequency per sequence instead of multiple values.
+Default is `FALSE`.

 regionDefinition
 :   [RegionDefinition](RegionDefinition-class.md) object defining the regions